 - Case Work Specialist

 - Intake Worker

 - Mental Health Aide

 Students will take courses from a variety of disciplines.
 Emphasis in core courses is placed on development of relevant knowledge, skills, and attitudes in human services.
 Fieldwork experience will provide opportunities for application of knowledge and skills learned in the classroom.

 What you'll gain

 Graduates should qualify for positions in mental health, childcare, family services, social services, rehabilitation, correction, and educational agencies.
-Graduates choosing to continue their education may select from a variety of transfer programs at senior public and private institutions.
+Graduates choosing to continue their education may select from a variety of senior public and private institutions.

 Apply on DCCC's website and meet with an enrollment counselor.

 Upon successful completion of this program, the student should be able to:

 - Demonstrate a fundamental understanding of human nature and development from a biological, psychological, and sociological perspective as related to Human Services profession.